bcgov/MyGovBC-MSP/openshift/app/README.md

    $ oc start-build msp --from-dir=dist/ -Fw
    ```

-The command ``sed -i s~%MSP_APP_SHA1%~`git rev-parse HEAD`~ dist/index.html`` injects git commit SHA-1 tag to index.html so that you can trace back the source code version of a runtime instance by opening in browser the HTML source, which at around 4th line should look like
+The command ``sed -i s~%MSP_APP_SHA1%~`git rev-parse HEAD`~ dist/index.html`` injects git commit SHA-1 to index.html so that you can trace back the source code version of a runtime instance by opening in browser the HTML source, which at around 4th line should look like

 ```
 <!-- application source SHA-1: 02fef8c4893c4837d54084b885c65849413ca384 -->